To be responsive to all reasonable requests of fellow residents.

 Floor bulletin boards are for the use of the RAs to post necessary campus information and not for the use of private companies to advertise.

-There is a Residence Director (RD) and Community Director (CD) who supervise the residential staff, handle various administrative tasks including discipline within the building, and act as liaisons with the professional staff of the Center for Living & Leadership.
+There are two Hall Directors in each residence hall.
+There is a Residence Director (RD) and Community Director (CD) who supervise the residential staff, handle various administrative tasks including discipline within the building, and act as liaisons with the professional staff of the Residential Living and Student Conduct.

 It must be noted that not all future situations can possibly be foreseen and the above listing of rights and responsibilities is not comprehensive.